Ewing, Georgetown take Big East, NCAA bid with stunning rout

 - Oops!Something went wrong.Please try again later.

-On the 49th anniversary of the day Georgetown hired John Thompson, the late Hall of Fame coach who transformed the program into a national power and one of the most iconic brands in college basketball history, the Hoyas won their record eighth Big East Tournament title and first since 2007.
+On the 49th anniversary of the day Georgetown hired John Thompson, the late Hall of Fame coach who transformed the program into a national power and one of the most iconic brands in college basketball, the Hoyas won their record eighth Big East Tournament title and first since 2007.

+Was it fate?
+Destiny?
+Maybe Big John, who died in August at age 78, smiling down on now-Coach Ewing and his Hoyas?

-And they did it with a dominant performance at Madison Square Garden reminiscent of Ewing's playing days with Georgetown.
+Georgetown won with a dominant performance inside Madison Square Garden, reminiscent of Ewing’s playing days at the school.

 The Hoyas (13-12) closed the first half on a 23-2 run that put them up 18 at the break against second-seeded Creighton (20-8).
-Then they picked right up early in the second half with a 16-3 spurt.
-Chudier Bile knocked down a 3-pointer - holding the follow through for a beat - with 14:58 left that made it 52-21.
+Then they started the second half with a 16-3 spurt.
+Chudier Bile knocked down a 3-pointer – holding the follow through for a beat – with 14:58 left that made it 52-21.

+Ewing called it a huge step for a program that’s struggled to recapture old glory, and began this season picked to finish last in the Big East.

+“A lot of people discredited.
+Talked bad about us.
+We believed in ourselves.
+We worked hard.
+We fought hard,” he said.

-Bile matched a season high with 19 points and Jahvon Blair had 18 and went 4 for 7 from 3-point range for Georgetown.
+Bile matched a season high with 19 points and Jahvon Blair had 18 for Georgetown.
 After missing 12 of their first 14 shots, the Hoyas finished shooting 46.6% from the floor.

 Marcus Zegarowski scored 17 points to lead Creighton, which is 0-3 in Big East title games since joining the conference for the 2013-14 season.

+Ewing aspired to be a head coach like his mentor.
+He spent 15 years as an assistant in the NBA, never getting a shot to be head coach – until his alma mater came calling.

+“I’m here where a lot of people didn’t think I had the ability to (be),” Ewing said.
+“And I’m proving everyone wrong.”

-The 58-year-old Ewing is in his fourth season as Hoyas coach, and up until this week there hasn't been much to get excited about.
+The 58-year-old Ewing is in his fourth season with the Hoyas, and up until this week there hasn’t been much to get excited about.
 The only postseason tournament appearance was a one-game stay in the 2019 NIT.
-The Hoyas were picked last in the Big East coming into this season and at the start of this tournament, Ewing was 58-58 as a head coach.
+At the start of this tournament, Ewing’s record was 58-58 as head coach.

 Now he is the first person in Big East history to be the most outstanding player on a Big East Tournament champion and coach a team to a Big East Tournament title.